 CPR (Cost Per Million)

-CPR is a way to pay for the search engine advertisement you have put up.
+CPR is a way to pay for the search engine advertisement you have put up with.
 Amidst a lot of factors such as budget, reachability, and goal, CPM is used to calculate the amount you pay to have a million impressions on the advertisement.

 Next up on this ‘What is SEM?’ blog, we can check out the comparison between Search Engine Marketing (SEM) and Social Media Paid Search Advertising.